solana-labs/solana/docs/src/wallet-guide/solflare.md

 ### Create a Stake Account
 You can use some of the SOL tokens in your wallet to create a new stake account.
 From the wallet main page click "Staking" at the top of the page.
 In the upper- right, click "Create Account".
-Enter the amount of SOL you with which you want to fund your new stake account.
+Enter the amount of SOL you want to use to fund your new stake account.
 This amount will be withdrawn from your wallet and transfered to the stake account.
 Do not transfer your entire wallet balance to a stake account, as the wallet is still used to pay any transaction fees associated with your stake account.
 Consider leaving at least 1 SOL in your